imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 The first program with no `JUMP` instructions is significantly faster than the next one with one `JUMP` instruction.
 The follow-up programs behave in a normal linear fashion.
 The same is true for `JUMPDEST` and JUMPI opcodes.
 This might suggest that invoking a single `JUMP` instruction initiates some engine functionality reused by any other `JUMP` instructions.
 The EXP opcode is one of few that cost depends on the size of arguments.
 The other notable opcodes are `CALLDATACOPY`, `RETURNDATACCOPY`, and `CODECOPY`.
-In EXP case, there are two separate lines clearly visible.
+In the EXP case, there are two separate lines clearly visible.
 This indicates that the execution time, not only depends on argument size but also its value.

 ### EthereumJS